 Generation gaps between the seller and purchaser of a business can often result in challenges for both parties after the sale of a business.
-The general trend of people seeking to buy businesses are in the age range of 35-45, while individuals planning to sell their businesses tend to be between the ages of 55-65.
-The mean age difference of 20-25 years results in differences in opinion over methods of operating the business generates anxiety, frustrations and significant personal stress.
+The general trend of people seeking to buy businesses is in the age range of 35-45, while individuals planning to sell their businesses tend to be between the ages of 55-65.
+The mean age difference of 20-25 years results in differences in opinion over methods of operating the business generating anxiety, frustrations, and significant personal stress.
 To avoid this outcome, it is strongly recommended that sellers opt for a short-term employment contract with the purchaser.
 If things go well, the employment contract can always be extended.

 Remaining in the business as an employee may be necessary when ‘institutional memory’ is at risk of being lost.
 Transferring the knowledge and experience that the owner has accumulated over his or her career will assist the buyer.
 The failure to successfully transfer institutional memory can result in the new business owner struggling or possibly failing.
 For example, several years ago a young lady purchased a florist shop.
 During her seventh year owning the business she was confronted with an unusual challenge and did not possess the knowledge to resolve it.
 The concern was that Christmas Eve, the busiest day second to Valentine’s Day, was on a Sunday, yet Sunday retail closings were enforced at that time.
 The question remained whether the large shipments of flowers had to be delivered on the Saturday.
 She contacted the former owners who had operated the family business for 40 years.
 They were delighted to share their expertise and advised her to operate the shipping area of the store (but keep the retail portion closed) and complete her deliveries the day before Christmas.
 It was a difficult situation with an easy answer—all she needed to do was ask.